bytemind-de/d4-tools/README.md

 **Typical questions** to answer with this calculator:
 - _What is the total damage per hit I can expect when using skill A with a fully charged aspect B and overpower + critical hit?_
 - _What is better with my current gear, +50% critical damage or 80 more strength?_
+- _What is the average DPS when I switch from 2h to 1h weapon?_

 ### Ideas to improve it